dozmus/csar/design-docs/Useful Material.md

 * [ag (aka the silver searcher)](https://github.com/ggreer/the_silver_searcher)
   A command-line utility for searching plain-text data against a regular expression - essentially a better ack.

-One takeaway from these works was some micro-optimisations they had.
-Ag uses ignore files to narrow the files it's searching and multi-threading.
-Another is how they search the entire project by default.
-Perhaps I can implement this as a command-line option.
+Ag uses ignore files to narrow its search domain and multi-threading.
+Ack and ag search the entire project by default.
+I will do this as well.
 None of these however identify language elements, they are just 'better' versions of grep.

 ## Code Style Documents